orendain/DemeoMods/HouseRules_Essentials/README.md

   },
   ```

-- __PieceConfigAdjustedRule__: Allows customistaion of any numeric field for any ♟️BoardPiece
+- __PieceConfigAdjustedRule__: Allows customization of any numeric field for any ♟️BoardPiece
   - See [PieceConfig.md](../docs/PieceConfig.md) for information about modifiable fields.
   - Allows customization of many of the properties for each game Piece. 🩺Health, 🎲ActionPoints, 🏃Movement, ⚔️MeleeDamage, etc
   - Config accepts List of Dicts e.g. `[ {}, {}, ]`